menglongguo/website/_projects/Calendar.md

 ---
 ### The Base

-Of all the features, I am most proud of the curved base.
+Of all the features, I really liked designing the curved base.
 I wanted to achieve the illusion of bending wood and aluminum with only 2D shapes (laser cutting and waterjetting).
 Try to decipher the assembly process with the two pictures below!

 ![Calendar Base](/website/assets/images/22CalendarBase.JPG)

+Cutaway View Below:
 ![Calendar Base Cutaway](/website/assets/images/22CalendarBaseCut.JPG)

 Some things that I could improve upon include pattern matching and customization.
 The base doesnt look that seamless because I didn't match wood cuts at their intersection.
-After I finished, I had the idea of adding removable blocks inside the mechanism to allow for a different number of tiles that could be cycled through.
+After I finished, I had the idea of adding removable blocks inside the mechanism to allow for a different number of tiles that could be cycled through (maybe for hours in a day or days till an event)!

 ---